Ilioinguinal Approach to the Acetabulum

 - corona mortis

-- Use of temporary partial intrailiac balloon occlusion for decreasing blood loss during open reduction and internal fixation of acetabular and pelvis fractures.
+- Use of intrailiac balloon occlusion for blood loss during ORIF of acetabular fractures.

 - is separated from pubic bones by a space known as Cave of Retzius